erhard-lab/grandRescue/README.md

     -f: The BAM file of your mapping run.
 (Needs to contain unmapped reads!)
     [-strandness: Set the strandness of your data set: Sense or Antisense.
-Default: Sense] [-tags: Specify a list of tags to keep.
-E.g. for scSeq: -tags UB UY UR CB CY CR] [-from: Set which nucleotide to convert if you're not dealing with T-to-C mismatches.]
+Default: Sense] [-from: Set which nucleotide to convert if you're not dealing with T-to-C mismatches.]
     [-to: Set to which nucleotide to convert if you're not dealing with T-to-C mismatches.]